 Jim Butcher, Turn Coat

-A big challenge for a naturopath and health coach is helping a client to recognise their blind spots so they can work on the problem and move on.
+One of the challenges for a naturopath, is helping a client to recognise their blind spots so they can work on the problem and move on.

 If denial is a normal reaction to change, how can we get beyond it?